EmryMcGill/nginx-docker-stack/README.md

 - `docker compose build <container name>` : forces a re-builds on a specific container
 - `docker-compose restart <conatiner name>` : to restart a container (good if you changed the app but not the configuration)

+## Some useful Certbot commands
+- `certbot certificates` : lists all certificates (good to see expiry date)
+- `sudo certbot certonly --manual --preferred-challenges dns` : to create or renew certs